vouill/vue-geb/readme.md

 ### How do i listen to the Global Event Bus ?

-To listen to all the events:
+Listen to all the events:

 ```javascript
 created: function () {